 The School of Journalism and Media employs a number of currently enrolled students as teaching assistants to assist faculty members in teaching undergraduate courses.

 Doctoral students will be given first consideration for Teaching Assistant (TA) positions providing they have the skills necessary for the course and/or have had previous teaching experience.
-MA students may also be considered for a TA position depending upon the student's skills and experience and whether or not there are positions available in the department.
+MA students may also be considered for a TA position depending upon the student's skills and experience and whether or not there are positions available in the school.

 Being employed as a Teaching Assistant one semester does not guarantee employment in future semesters.
 We have fewer courses and fewer courses that require TAs, in some semesters than in others.
 To be considered for a TA position, student will fill out a TA survey that is distributed each semester by the Graduate program coordinator.